Work at one of these 10 companies if you want a job you actually like

 At Adobe, for example, reviewers praised leadership for guiding the company through its massive transformation and gave kudos to the 30-year-old organization for continuing to reinvent itself.
 This is the first year Adobe made the list, as well as clinching the number one spot.

 At Facebook, employees touted the importance of working on world-changing technology and the level of communication around expectations.
-Other companies like Live Nation scored points for providing training and educational opportunities for advancement as well as cultivating a culture where it’s okay to ask questions and make mistakes.
+Other companies like Live Nation scored points for providing training and educational opportunities for advancement, as well as cultivating a culture where it’s okay to ask questions and make mistakes.

 You can see the full list here.